Horse Welsh Section C mare.

 Background.
 After a yard move from one side of the country to the other, the owner had been unable to get consistent hoof care for this mare.

-The mare had prior history of both excess weight and laminitis, so her bloods were already being monitored prior to the first trim appointment and she’d been prescribed ertufliglozin with good results (an initial insulin reading of 300 had been reduced to 98 by Oct 24).
+The mare had history of both excess weight and laminitis from a previous loan home, so her diet and bloods were already being monitored prior to the first trim appointment and she’d been prescribed ertufliglozin with good results (an initial insulin reading of 300 had been reduced to 98 by Oct 24).

 The feet became very overgrown and despite best efforts, the owner was unable to get the regular hoofcare that the mare needed from her new yard.
 So the owner made the switch to a more local EP.